 The NHS Equality and Diversity Council announced on 31 July 2014 that it had agreed action to ensure employees from black and minority ethnic (BME) backgrounds have equal access to career opportunities and receive fair treatment in the workplace.

-The NHS, which employs over a million people, is now required to demonstrate progress against a number of indicators of workforce equality, including a specific indicator to address the low levels of BME board representation.
+With over one million employees, the NHS is mandated to show progress against a number of indicators of workforce equality, including a specific indicator to address the low numbers of BME board members across the organisation.

 Alongside WRES, NHS organisations use the Equality and Diversity Systems (EDS2) to help in discussion with local partners including local populations, review and improve their performance for people with characteristics protected by the Equality Act 2010.
 By using the EDS2 and the WRES, NHS organisations can also be helped to deliver on the Public Sector Equality Duty.

 More information to help you understand the WRES, downloadable information, videos and EDS2 can be found in our resources section.